PyImageSearch/imutils/README.md

 <img src="docs/images/skeletonization.png?raw=true" alt="Skeletonization example"/ style="max-width: 500px;">

 ## Displaying with Matplotlib
 In the Python bindings of OpenCV, images are represented as NumPy arrays in BGR order.
 This works fine when using the `cv2.imshow` function.
 However, if you intend on using Matplotlib, the `plt.imshow` function assumes the image is in RGB order.
-A simple call to `cv2.cvtColor` will resolve this problem, or you can use the `opencv2matplotlib` conveince function.
+A simple call to `cv2.cvtColor` will resolve this problem, or you can use the `opencv2matplotlib` convenience function.

 #### Example:
 <pre># INCORRECT: show the image without converting color spaces